HewlettPackard/NonStop/nsdevops/cd/README.md

-# NSDevOps Java Starter Kit
+# NSDevOps CI/CD Starter Kit
 This package is designed to demonstrate the Continuous Deployment with NonStop Manageability Framework & Ansible The Pre-requisite setup, tooling, gating criteria and artifacts like the JenkinsFile can be used to automate the Continuous Deployment Phase.
 This pipeline demonstrates the following workflow